 Delaware's lottery is comprised of two separate entities.
 The traditional lottery consists of daily drawings, lotto, instant tickets, and the multi-state Powerball.
+Racino operations consist of a video lottery, a sports lottery and table games.
 The video lottery is a state-operated network of linked video lottery machines restricted to three locations authorized by state law.
+Delaware shares the regional video lottery market with suburban Philadelphia and Maryland, which is expected to enter the video lottery market in stages beginning in the autumn of 2010.

-In May 2009, the State's video lottery operations were granted the ability to conduct a sports lottery in the form of a Las Vegas-style sports book.
-Subsequent litigation has limited this new operation to parlay-style betting on National Football League games starting with the 2009 season.
-Delaware now shares the regional video lottery market with suburban Philadelphia, which saw two venues open during the winter of 2006-2007.
-In addition, Delaware will face additional video lottery competition from Maryland which is expected to enter the video lottery market in stages during mid-to-late 2010.
-DEFAC has monitored these developments and updated the State's revenue forecasts as they have unfolded.
+In May 2009, the State was granted the ability to conduct a sports lottery limited to parlay-style betting on National Football League ("NFL") games, which began with the 2009 NFL season.

+In January 2010, Delaware passed legislation permitting its racinos to operate table games, such as blackjack, craps and roulette.
+Table games, which are expected to enhance the State's position in an increasingly competitive gaming market, increase employment and add revenue to the State's coffers, were operational early in fiscal 2011.
+For fiscal 2011, table games are expected to generate \$40.5 million in new revenue.

+DEFAC monitors these developments and updates the State's revenue forecasts as they have unfolded.
 At least 30.0% of the net revenue generated from the traditional lottery is contributed to the budgetary General Fund.
-The State retains 43.5% of video lottery profits.
+The State retains 43.5% of video lottery profits, 29.4% of the net proceeds from table games and 50% of the proceeds from sports lottery.